Chandler-Manly/Dev-Training/README.md

 - CSS and styling continues to be my achilles heel but may need to collaborate with another student

 ### Opportunities:
-- Gain more hands-on experience with ReactReact
+- Gain more hands-on experience with CRUD, JavaScript, and React framework

 ### Threats:
 - User experience and design

+## Change Log
+- Had to deviate from the original wireframe re parsing data by topic and changed concept to a general forum
+- Within the form table I created a drop down list with the specific topics so each comment will be tagged and can be sorted when the team refactors this project